This post may contain affiliate links.

 We also love using wood instead of plastic because it comes from natural sources, is biodegradable, and doesn’t require the use of fossil fuels in its production.
 For the most environmentally-friendly option, look for wooden pieces that are locally or sustainably sourced.

 With proper care, a wooden cutting board can last for years.
-Compared to a plastic cutting board, which can start to show wear and tear after just a few uses, a wooden cutting board will age gracefully.
+Unlike plastic cutting boards, which can show wear and tear after just a few uses, wooden cutting boards age gracefully.

 Why do cutting boards need to be seasoned?

 An unseasoned cutting board that gets warped can still be used, but it will rock on your surface.
-One that has split should not be used for food because bacteria can get into that split area and grow – food that you prepare on the cutting board can get contaminated.
+A cut or split surface should not be used for food, as bacteria can enter the split area and grow, potentially contaminating food prepared on the cutting board.

-Seasoning a cutting board – also called conditioning – simply means rubbing it with oil or conditioner and letting it soak in.
-It is very easy to do, and should be done frequently for newer cutting boards then regularly when older cutting boards start to look dry.
+Seasoning a cutting board, also known as conditioning, involves rubbing it with oil or conditioner and letting it soak in.
+It is very easy to do, and should be done frequently for newer cutting boards, then regularly when older cutting boards start to look dry.

 cutting board conditioner on top of wooden cutting board